benthamite/mullvad/readme.md

 mullvad relay list
 ```

-If you would like to be presented with a list of predefined options when prompted to select a connection duration, you can customize the user option `mullvad-durations`.
+If you would like to be presented with a list of predefined choices when prompted to select a connection duration, you can customize the user option `mullvad-durations`.
 For example:

 ```emacs-lisp
 (setq mullvad-durations '(1 5 10 30 60 120))